 When it comes to security deposit charges, there are do’s and don’ts.
 Greater Wisconsin’s landlord-tenant laws state that there is no limit on what you can charge for the security deposit.
-All you have to do is return it within 21 days after the vacancy.
+All you need to do is return it within 21 days after the vacancy.
 Within that law, you may wonder what portion of the deposit you can retain in the event of a tenant’s poor treatment of your property.
 We’ve provided an overview of Wisconsin’s security deposit laws below.

-When You Can Deduct From the Security Deposit
+When To Deduct From the Security Deposit

 - Excessive damage that jeopardizes the property value: This includes major repairs or ones that should have been dealt with prior to move-out, such as broken windows and clogged showers.